EIRA give £3000 seed funding to student or graduate start-ups

 Businesses in the UK are more plentiful than ever, with the Business Population Estimates report showing that in 2016, the UK saw an increase of 23% in businesses compared to 2010.
 Got a business idea?
 How about receiving up to £3000 to launch your start-up business ideas forward and running?

 Current University of Kent students and graduates from the last 3 years can now apply for up to £3000 to take their start-up business ideas forward.
 Through the EIRA project (click here for more information), this microfinance opportunity supports innovative start-ups in their earliest stages, helping to get ideas developed and tested.
-Applicants must produce a short video pitch (up to 3 minutes) and submit a written application too, the deadline for applications will be midnight on Sunday 30th June.
-Shortlisted applicants will then be invited to pitch to a review panel in the summer.
+Applicants must produce a short video pitch (up to 3 minutes) and submit a written application too, the deadline for applications will be midday on Monday 27th January.
+Shortlisted applicants will then be invited to pitch to a review panel on the 25th of February.

 What is EIRA Microfinance?

 • EIRA are providing £3000 seed funding to students who have businesses or starting-up businesses.
 The funding is provided by EIRA to help accelerate student’s business, their aim is to help start-ups to progress.

 How do I enter?

 • Students will need to fill out the application form attached.
 Where students will answer key questions about the student’s business.

 • Students will need to submit a three minute video pitch, which introduces us to the student’s business.
 The video should be submitted privately so students must ensure that if they do it on YouTube that students make it as a private video as to prevent public view.

 • The scheme is available to current students or graduates within the last 3 years of all EIRA partner institutions.